 These beans are hardy and perform excellently under the micro-climatology of the area, triumphing against the coffee leaf rust.

 Liberica and Robusta beans do not rank as highly as Arabica does among coffee connoisseurs; these beans are often regarded as inferior in quality.

-Eventually, the Dutch coffee business continued to thrive and the island went on to become one of the the most sought-after coffee sanctuaries on the planet.
+Eventually, the Dutch coffee business continued to thrive and the island went on to become one of the most sought-after coffee sanctuaries on the planet.

-Coffee is and will always be promoted in the Western world as a luxury item, but the fact that java connotes the ubiquity and mass-production of mediocre beans, contributes to its perception to some people as cheap coffee as opposed to the boutique versions grown in other places.
+Coffee is and will always be promoted in the Western world as a luxury item, but the fact that java connotes the ubiquity and mass-production of mediocre beans contributes to its perception to some people as cheap coffee as opposed to the boutique versions grown in other places.

-In spite of Java’s travails as a real coffee sort, it is still extolled by aficionados for its distinctive flavor.
+Despite Java’s travails as a real coffee sort, it is still extolled by aficionados for its distinctive flavor.
 Anyone can have a feel of its acidic-earthy tones instantly.
 It can be savored on its own or can be enjoyed with milk-based shots like lattes.